Liberty Counsel: Activities

-Orlando Magic general manager Pat Williams was the scheduled keynote speaker for the organization's kick off banquet in 1990.

 In 2000, Liberty Counsel threatened legal action against a public library in Jacksonville, Florida after the library held a party that featured readings from Harry Potter books and distributed "Hogwarts' Certificate of Accomplishment" to the children who attended.
 Staver said, "Witchcraft is a religion, and the certificate of witchcraft endorsed a particular religion in violation of the First Amendment's Establishment Clause."

 Liberty Counsel sponsors an annual "Day of Purity" campaign where youth wear white T-shirts to show their commitment to sexual abstinence until marriage.

-In December 2005, Liberty Counsel issued a press release accusing an elementary school in Dodgeville, Wisconsin, of changing the lyrics of Christmas songs to make them more secular, and said that it would sue the school district "if the district does not immediately remedy the situation."
-The school was putting on the play "The Little Tree's Christmas Gift", written by Dwight Elrich, a former church choir director.
-Liberty Counsel represented a parent who objected to using secular lyrics to the tune of Silent Night.
+In December 2005, Liberty Counsel issued a press release accusing an elementary school in Dodgeville, Wisconsin, of changing the lyrics of Christmas songs to make them more secular, and said that it would sue the school district "if the district does not immediately remedy the situation".
+The school was putting on the play The Little Tree's Christmas Gift, written by Dwight Elrich, a former church choir director.
+Liberty Counsel represented a parent who objected to using secular lyrics to the tune of "Silent Night".
 The Dodgeville school district sought a retraction and an apology from Liberty Counsel, as well as reimbursement of $20,000 spent in personnel, security, and attorney fees to fight the accusation.
 Liberty Counsel's Staver refused, asserting, "There is nothing to apologize for or retract."

 When a Deltona, Florida city hall Black History Month display intended to include only memorabilia provided by city employees removed religiously-themed paintings by Lloyd Marcus, Liberty Counsel sued.
 The city opened up the display to material provided by citizens, including Marcus, while saying that this change was not occasioned by the suit.